 A Little About Me

-Thanks for taking the time to learn more about Make Them Master It, a place that will help you reach your potential, enjoy teaching, and enter your weekend satisfied that you have made a difference.
+Thanks for taking the time to learn more about Make Them Master It.

 My name is Jeffery E. Frieden.
 I am a full-time high school ELA teacher at Hillcrest High School, in inland Southern California.
 I am also a part-time writer, and I published my first book in November.
 I want to help you enjoy teaching as much as I do.